G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

       docker push dockerhub-username/docker-image-name
 ```

-Access the instance once it is available, and run the following command to see whether the new file `useful-docker-script.yaml` is created.
+Access the instance once it is available, and run the following command to check whether the new file *useful-docker-script.yaml* has been created:

 ```
 cd /root
 ls
 ```

-You should see a similar result as below:
+You should see a result similar to the below:

 ```
 useful-docker-script.yaml
 ```
-Run the following command to view the content of the file useful-docker-script.yaml .
+Run the following command to view the content of the file *useful-docker-script.yaml*.

 ```
 cat useful-docker-script.yaml
 ```

-You should see a similar output as the one below:
+You should see a similar output to this:

 ```
 # This script is for building the